Doctorate in Clinical Psychology (DClinPsy)

 All students will follow the same programme of study regardless of how their place is funded.

 Current trainees are employed as Trainee Clinical Psychologists on a three-year, fixed-term contact, with a hosting NHS Trust.
-Trainee funding includes University fees, full-time salary (currently at the starting salary for Band 6, point 21, of Agenda for Change pay scales) and expenses (for example, travel) in line with standard NHS Terms and Conditions.
+Funding for current trainees includes University fees, full-time salary (currently at the starting salary for Band 6, point 21, of Agenda for Change pay scales) and expenses (for example, travel) in line with standard NHS Terms and Conditions.
 The University conducts all aspects of the selection and interviews of applicants to the course.

 In addition, there are a number of ways in which the course may support trainees regarding financial and practical matters.
 Some funding is available to contribute to costs related to completing a Major Research Project (MRP).

-The current fees are £22,300 per year for the teaching component and approximately £500 per placement.
-There is not a salary attached and living costs would need to be financed by the applicant.
+The current fees are £22,300 per year for the teaching component and approximately £800 per placement.
+There is not a salary attached.
+Travel expenses and living costs would need to be financed by the applicant.
 The full three-year course would need to be committed to.
 Please note that we are not aware of any current grants available from the University towards the fees or living costs.
 Campus accommodation is available at reduced rental for all students, although early application is recommended.

 The academic programme is based on the standards for accreditation for Doctoral programmes in Clinical Psychology (BPS, 2016) and comprises six main areas of teaching:

 Each of these six areas is further divided into a number of specific teaching modules that span the three years of training and correspond as much as possible with the structure and sequence of clinical placements.
 An awareness of the issues of ethical practice and equality for all is highlighted in all modules.
 Particular consideration is given to the many ways in which issues relating to diversity and inequality impact on the work of practising Clinical Psychologists within the lectures, and all lectures are formally evaluated on this by the trainees.